-- I. Introduction

-- A. Scope
+- I. Introduction - A. Scope

-- B. Preservation of Existing Authority
+B. Preservation of Existing Authority

 - C. Definitions

 - II.
 Standards for Safeguarding Customer Information

 - A. Information Security Program

-- B. Objectives
+B. Objectives

 - III.
-Development and Implementation of Customer Information Security Program

-- A. Involve the Board of Directors
+Development and Implementation of Customer Information Security Program A. Involve the Board of Directors

 - B. Assess Risk

 - C. Manage and Control Risk

 - D. Oversee Service Provider Arrangements

 - E. Adjust the Program

 - F. Report to the Board

 - G. Implement the Standards

-I. Introduction
+I. INTRODUCTION

-These Interagency Guidelines Establishing Standards for Safeguarding Customer Information (Guidelines) set forth standards pursuant to sections 501 and 505 of the Gramm-Leach-Bliley Act (15 U.S.C.
-6801 and 6805), in the same manner, to the extent practicable, as standards prescribed pursuant to section 39 of the Federal Deposit Insurance Act (12 U.S.C.
-1831p-1).
+The Interagency Guidelines Establishing Standards for Safeguarding Customer Information (Guidelines) set forth standards pursuant to section 39 of the Federal Deposit Insurance Act (section 39, codified at 12 U.S.C.
+1831p-1), and sections 501 and 505(b), codified at 15 U.S.C.
+6801 and 6805(b), of the Gramm-Leach-Billey Act.
 These Guidelines address standards for developing and implementing administrative, technical, and physical safeguards to protect the security, confidentiality, and integrity of customer information.